joyjeetcoding/vite-weather-app/README.md

 # SkylineSync

-Welcome to the Weather App!
+Welcome to the SkylineSync!
 This app provides real-time weather updates and forecasts for any location worldwide.

 ## Features